mitko/collagerecipe/README.md

    * **Q**: how to crop an image

    **A**: Crop the image using external software (for example Preview on Mac has Cmd-K for cropping).
-Then re-create your collage and see if
+Then re-create your collage and see if you like it.

    * **Q**: how to add fancy effects